Skip to main content

 1. Labor savings (the obvious one)

-For salaried employees, divide total compensation (salary + benefits) by 2,080 hours.
-According to Statistics Canada’s 2024 Survey of Employment, Payrolls and Hours, a Canadian full-time employee costs $45,000 to $65,000 per year loaded.
-That works out to roughly $22 to $31 per hour.
+For salaried employees, divide total compensation (salary + benefits + payroll taxes) by 2,080 hours.
+According to Statistics Canada’s 2024 Survey of Employment, Payrolls and Hours, a Canadian full-time employee costs $45,000 to $65,000 loaded, or roughly $22 to $31 per hour.
+For founders and principals, value time at $75 to $150 per hour.
+If you’re doing $25/hour work, you’re the most expensive person on the team doing the cheapest work.

 2. Error reduction

 Manual processes produce errors.
 Transposed numbers on invoices.
 Missed follow-ups.
 Wrong data entered into QuickBooks or Xero.
 According to Gartner’s 2023 Data Quality Market Survey, poor data quality costs organizations an average of $12.9 million per year.
 For small businesses, scale that down, but the pattern holds: errors cost real money in rework, refunds, and lost trust.
+Estimate errors per month x cost per error x 12.

 3. Speed-to-revenue

-According to a Harvard Business Review study (Oldroyd, 2011; updated by Drift in 2023), responding to a lead within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
+This is the component most people skip, and it’s often the largest.
+According to Harvard Business Review’s lead response research (Oldroyd 2011, updated by Drift’s 2023 study), responding to a lead within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
 If your current response time is hours or days, automation doesn’t just save time.
 It recovers revenue you’re currently losing.

 4. Opportunity cost recovery

-According to IDC’s 2023 Future of Work study, employees spend 30% of their work time on manual data tasks.
-For a team of 5, that’s 1.5 full-time equivalents of capacity locked up in work a system could handle.
+When a skilled person spends 15 hours per week on data entry, that’s 15 hours they’re not spending on work that grows the business.
+According to IDC’s 2023 Future of Work study, employees spend roughly 30% of their work time on manual data tasks.
+For a team of 5, that’s 1.5 full-time equivalents locked up in work a system could handle.

 5. Scale capacity